 Let us try to understand the various concepts of an application performance monitor and see why they are gradually becoming an inevitable part of IT Ops and DevOps teams across different businesses.

 Let us split the operations of IT teams broadly into three primary components:

 The role of IT Ops teams is to solve internal as well as client needs by ensuring the infrastructure and operational environments supporting application deployments are in order.
 Application Performance Management therefore becomes extremely

 crucial in maintaining a continuous and smooth flow of operations.
-Given the size, scale, and efficiency of business operations, an App Performance Monitoring tool can offer some invaluable benefits to manage business critical applications.
+Given the size, scale, and efficiency of business operations, App Performance Monitoring tools can offer some invaluable benefits to manage business critical applications.

 The bottom most layer of any software stack is the infrastructure layer.
-Monitoring CPU usage, load, memory, server uptime, etc. are some of the primary steps involved in infrastructure monitoring.
+Monitoring CPU usage, load, memory, server uptime, etc. are some of the primary steps involved in infrastructure monitoring which is a part of application performance monitoring.
 Consider the following cases: